-SECTION 15-9-316.
+15-9-316.
 CONTINUED PERFECTION OF SECURITY INTEREST FOLLOWING CHANGE IN GOVERNING LAW.

-- (a) General rule: effect on perfection of change in governing law.
-A security interest to which this Crow/Apsaalooke Secured Transactions Act becomes applicable that is perfected pursuant to the law of another jurisdiction remains perfected until the earliest of: - (1) the time perfection would have ceased under the law of that jurisdiction; - (2) the expiration of four months after the debtor becomes subject to the jurisdiction of this Crow/Apsaalooke Tribe (subsections (d) and (e)); or - (3) the expiration of one year after a transfer of collateral to a person that thereby becomes a debtor and is subject to the jurisdiction of this Crow/Apsaalooke Tribe. - (b) Security interest perfected or unperfected under law of this under the law of this Crow/Apsaalooke Tribe before the end of the applicable period described in that subsection, it remains perfected thereafter until perfection lapses in accordance with this which is perfected by any method under the law of another jurisdiction when the goods become covered by a certificate of title from this Crow/Apsaalooke Tribe remains perfected until the security interest would have become unperfected under the law of the other jurisdiction had the goods not become so covered.
-However, the security interest becomes unperfected as against a purchaser of the goods for value and is deemed never to have been perfected as against a purchaser of the goods for value, if the applicable requirements for perfection under Section 15-9-311(b) or 15-9-313, dealing with perfection by compliance with other law or by possession, are not satisfied before the earlier of:
+(a) [General rule: effect on perfection of change in governing law.]
+A security interest to which this Chapter becomes applicable that is perfected pursuant to the law of another jurisdiction remains perfected until the earliest of:

+(1) the time perfection would have ceased under the law of that jurisdiction;

+(2) the expiration of four months after the debtor becomes subject to the jurisdiction of the Crow Tribe (this sections (d) and (e)); or becomes a debtor and is subject to the jurisdiction of the Crow Tribe.

+(3) the expiration of one year after a transfer of collateral to a person that thereby

+- (b) [Security interest perfected or unperfected under law of the Crow Tribe.]
+If a security interest described in this section (a) becomes perfected under the law of the Crow Tribe before the end of the applicable period described in that this section, it remains perfected thereafter until perfection lapses in accordance with this Chapter.
+Otherwise, it becomes unperfected and is deemed never to have been perfected as against a purchaser of the collateral for value. - (c) [Goods covered by certificate of title from the Crow Tribe.]
+A security interest to which this Chapter becomes applicable which is perfected by any method under the law of another jurisdiction when the goods become covered by a certificate of title from the Crow Tribe remains perfected until the security interest would have become unperfected under the law of the other jurisdiction had the goods not become so covered.
+However, the security interest becomes unperfected as against a purchaser of the goods for value and is deemed never to have been perfected as against a purchaser of the goods for value, if the applicable requirements for perfection under 15-9-311(b) or 9-313, dealing with perfection by compliance with other law or by possession, are not satisfied before the earlier of:
-Crow/Apsaalooke Tribe.
-If a security interest described in subsection (a) becomes perfected

-Crow/Apsaalooke Secured Transactions Act.
-Otherwise, it becomes unperfected and is deemed never to have been perfected as against a purchaser of the collateral for value. - (c) Goods covered by certificate of title from this Crow/Apsaalooke Tribe.
-A security interest to which this Crow/Apsaalooke Secured Transactions Act becomes applicable

-- (1) the time the security interest would have become unperfected under the law of the other jurisdiction had the goods not become covered by a certificate of title from this Crow/Apsaalooke Tribe; or - (2) the expiration of four months after the goods had become so covered. - (d) When debtor subject to jurisdiction of this Crow/Apsaalooke Tribe for purposes of this section.
-For purposes of this section only, a debtor becomes subject to the jurisdiction of this Crow/Apsaalooke Tribe if: - (1) the debtor is an individual whose principal residence comes to be within this jurisdiction or who becomes a member of this Crow/Apsaalooke Tribe; - (2) the debtor is an organization, other than a registered organization, and its sole place of business or, if it has more than one place of business, its chief executive office, comes to be within this jurisdiction; or - (3) the debtor comes to be - (A) a registered organization that is organized solely under the law of this Crow/Apsaalooke Tribe; or
+(1) the time the security interest would have become unperfected under the law of the other jurisdiction had the goods not become covered by a certificate of title from the Crow Tribe; or

+(2) the expiration of four months after the goods had become so covered.

+(d) [When debtor subject to jurisdiction of the Crow Tribe for purposes of this section.]
+For purposes of this section only, a debtor becomes subject to the jurisdiction of the Crow Tribe if:

+(1) the debtor is an individual whose principal residence comes to be within this jurisdiction or who becomes a member of the Crow Tribe;

+(2) the debtor is an organization, other than a registered organization, and its sole place of business or, if it has more than one place of business, its chief executive office, comes to be within this jurisdiction; or

+(3) the debtor comes to be

+(A) a registered organization that is organized solely under the law of the Crow

+Tribe; or